ktwhs.com Listed by m3rx Ransomware Group

 +1 (514) 333-5402.
 KT Group is a leader in Quebec's transport industry, providing live information linked from all rail and port terminals since the 1960s.
 They offer comprehensive services including local and national container distribution, secure storage, and sufferance warehousing.
 Utilizing advanced technology, they provide instant updates on cargo status and delivery proof, ensuring a seamless experience for their clients.
 Their commitment to best-in-class service makes them a reliable choice for businesses looking to ship, store, and transport cargo efficiently.
 Stolen: --

-On June 11, 2026, the ransomware group m3rx added ktwhs.com to its leak site, confirming that it had exfiltrated internal files from KT Group, a Quebec-based transportation and logistics company that has provided rail and port terminal data since the 1960s.
+On June 11, 2026, the ransomware group m3rx added ktwhs.com to its leak site, claiming that it had exfiltrated internal files from KT Group, a Quebec-based transportation and logistics company that has provided rail and port terminal data since the 1960s.

 Public reporting indicates the incident stems from a ransomware attack in which m3rx gained access to KT Group’s systems, copied internal documents, and later listed the victim on its dark-web leak page.
 The primary source is the m3rx leak site itself, mirrored on ransomware.live at the onion address provided below.
 No exact victim count has been released, and the precise volume or sensitivity of the stolen files remains undisclosed in available reporting.
 The listing appeared on June 11, 2026, and the group typically uses such postings to pressure victims into payment.